Chapter 50:

 'I'm not a fit for a proper citizen after all.'

 "Don't fret it!
 Most newcomers do that.
-Just get it done professionally next time since not all paint compatible with all walls and the magnetic field might not work well in your house."
+Just get it done professionally next time since not all paint is compatible with all walls and the magnetic field might not work well in your house."

-"So that's why it's illegal..Then why skipping elderly practice is illegal?"
+"So that's why it's illegal...Then why is skipping elderly practice illegal?"
 The old lady asked.

 "Legal actions?"
 Karaza and the woman gulped.